vasanthv/talk/README.md

 to start the tlk server on port 3000.
 Your tlk instance will be running on http://localhost:3000.
 Alternatively you can run the application using docker with `docker-compose up`.

-### How to self host it

-In order to self-host it on your dedicated server, Tlk must be exposed on `https` following [this documentation](./docs/self-hosting.md).

-You can also expose it quickly on `https` from your local PC or any host using [ngrok](https://ngrok.com/).

 ### LICENSE

 <a href="https://github.com/vasanthv/tlk/blob/master/LICENSE">MIT License</a>